I stopped being vegetarian after 11 years of meat-free living. Here’s how and why I came to this tough decision.

 I have to say that having more protein and less carbs in my meals has helped with my hunger fluctuations and sugar cravings a lot.
 Ever since I started having meat or fish for at least 2 meals per day, I’ve been shocked at how little I crave sugar…especially after struggling with sugar cravings for so long and trying so many different ways to stop them with no success.

 Having meals with meat and vegetables makes me feel much more balanced, it keeps me satiated until the next meal and it doesn’t make me want to reach for sweet snacks.
+I also have a lot more energy now.
 I know it will still take time for my deeper problems to correct, but as it stands now, I’m happy with my decision and feel healthier as a result.